The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

             - **Description**: Household manager can add pets and change their feeding schedules
             - **Primary actor(s)**: Household manager
             - **Main success scenario**:
-                1. Manager clicks the "Manage Household" button on the top of the page and is directed to a page with the "Manage Pets" button
+                1. Manager clicks the "Manage Household" button on the top of the page and is directed to a page with the "New Pet" button
-                2. Manager clicks the "Add Pet" button or selects the edit icon on the pet they want to update, and the fields becomes editable
+                2. Manager clicks the "New Pet" button and enters the pet name, feeding time, and pet type.
-                3. Manger clicks "ok"
+                3. Manger clicks "Add"
                 4. The app updates the database with these changes
                 5. A toast message is displayed confirming that the changes have been made
             - **Failure scenario(s)**:
                 - 1b.
 Pets could not be retrieved
                     - 1b1.
-If there are no pets yet, display text saying "Add Your Pets!")in the text display.
+If there are no pets yet, display text saying "Add Your Pets!" in the text display.
 Otherwise, display "error getting pets, try again later"
                     - 1b2.
 The user backs out to the manage household screen and clicks manage pets to try again
                 - 1d.
 The changes could not be made to the server
                     - 1d1.
 An error message is displayed and the user is prompted to try again